alan-turing-institute/scivision/docs/contributing.md

 🎁 Contributing to the Scivision catalog
 ---

+There are three ways in which you can contribute to the Scivision catalog: models, data, projects.

 .. _contributing-a-model:

-### Contributing a model
+## Contributing a model

 #### Preparing a model for inclusion in the catalog

 In order to submit a model to the Scivision catalog, it must be publically available from a source repository or on a package server, so that it can installed using pip.
 The model must include everything needed to run it, including any weights and parameters.
+More details can be found in the :ref:`model-repo-template`.

-Additionally, if you would like to be able to load your model using the Scivision API and run it on matching datasets present in the catalog, you must first set up the GitHub repository containing the model as per the :ref:`model-repo-template`.
+Additionally, if you would like to be able to load your model using the Scivision API and run it on matching datasets present in the catalog, you must first set up the GitHub repository containing the model as explained [here](https://scivision.readthedocs.io/en/latest/model_repository_template.html#requirements-for-the-scivision-api).

 #### Submitting your model to the catalog